- På scen

 - Unga Folkoperan

 The opera Satyagraha by US composer Philip Glass, was staged in Sweden for the first time 2016 at Folkoperan in a co production with Cirkus Cirkör.
-The huge success resulted in a new premiere on 6 April 2017.
+The huge success resulted in a new premiere on 18th of May 2018.

 Opera singers and circus artists will meet on the Folkoperan stage in a space where anything can happen and the laws of gravity are suspended.
 The 1979 work includes scenes from the young Gandhi's life in South Africa.
 It was then he discovered Satyagraha, insistence on truth, which was to become the start of what we call civil disobedience.
 Gandhi went on to become one of the most famous people in the world within the non-violence movement.